 2016–2018 VLC Prize Finalists:

-Forensic Architecture (London)
+Forensic Architecture (London, UK)

-Gulf Labor Artist Coalition (New York)
+Gulf Labor Artist Coalition (New York, US)

 House of Natural Fiber (Yogyakarta, Indonesia)